analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 credit=credit[,-1]#There's no use of the column id in our analysis
  ```

-Let’s inspect for missing values and converting the variables SEX, EDUCATION, MARRIAGE, and default.payment.next.month.
+Let’s inspect for missing values and converting the variables SEX, EDUCATION, MARRIAGE, and default.payment.next.month in factor variables

 ```{r}
 ##Looking for missing value